 TIP: The higher the value of the contract, the bigger the procurement team – often involving senior management.
 Also, the tendering process becomes more drawn out.
 The same applies to high-profile purchases.

 For example, a very high-value contract, or one that involves contracting out for the first time, will often involve a large team (including directors).
 And it will have a full tender process (as shown in the chart).
 Conversely, smaller contracts may have a much simpler tender procurement process.
 You see this in the public sector.
-High-value contracts must be advertised as EU / OJEU tenders.
+Higher value contracts must be advertised.
 Smaller jobs can be let via a mini-tender.

 Develop Tender & Evaluation Criteria